-Author has written 6 stories for Maximum Ride, Transformers/Beast Wars, Teen Titans, Harry Potter, Black★Rock Shooter, Card Captor Sakura, and RWBY.
+Author has written 9 stories for Maximum Ride, Transformers/Beast Wars, Teen Titans, Harry Potter, Danny Phantom, Star Vs. The Forces of Evil, Starship Troopers, Black★Rock Shooter, Card Captor Sakura, RWBY, and Familiar of Zero.

 Been around for a few years, love anime and manga.